-The following scholarships are managed by organisations external to Oxford and therefore they will use different application processes and closing dates.
+The following scholarships are managed by organisations external to Oxford and therefore they will have different application processes and closing dates.
 If you have any questions about these scholarships, please contact the relevant organisation directly.

 Scholarship search facilities